St. Mary's Syro-Malabar Forane Church, Chalakudy: History

 The origin of Christian faith in Chalakudy is claimed to date from the time when St. Thomas the Apostle, one of the twelve apostles of Jesus Christ, set foot in India with his mission shortly after Jesus's death.
 According to tradition, Apostle Thomas landed in Kodungallur, formerly known as Musiris, in 52 AD.
 At that time Kodungallur was a busy commercial center and an important port.
-St. Thomas travelled about various parts of Kerala preaching the Gospel and forming Christian communities, which began to grow at several places.
+St. Thomas travelled about various parts of Kerala preaching the Gospel and forming Christian communities, which began to grow in several places.
 The early Christian community in Chalakudy, who had been converted by Thomas, established the parish and built their first church in 600 AD.
 The church was built in an area predominantly occupied by Brahmins, who the granted permission to build the church there.
-The town has people of several religions, who live in harmony.
+The town has people of several religions.
 The church was then in the Palace Road, where it remained until about 1300 AD, when it moved to its present site a few hundred meters away.

 The intercession of Blessed Virgin Mary is claimed to have taken place long ago.
 The original altar is known as "Swayamvara Altar", a title sparingly bestowed by the Pope.
 It is said that those who pray at this altar with complete self-surrender will receive special blessings.
 In 1937, the parish was elevated to the status of a Forane.
 The church was rebuilt in 1987 but the original intricately carved wooden altar was left intact.
-On the consecration of the remodelled church, Cardinal Lourdusamy declared it to be a Marian Pilgrim Centre.
-The colossal belfry built in gothic style almost a century ago with a huge statue of Mary on the top is the tallest structure in the vicinity.

 In 1966, 432 families were delinked from the parish to form a new parish under the forane with its base at Our Lady of Perpetual Help Church, West Chalakudy.

-Grotto

-As being a Mariyan shrine the church witnessed huge devotion to Mother Mary.
-With the inspiration felt to the parish priest Rev. Fr.
-Thomas Panjikkaran, there was a plan to build a Grotto in reverence and devotion to Mother Mary.

-In October 2000 a Marian Grotto was built in the church premises similar to the one in Lourdes.
-In October 2001 a Perpetual Adoration Centre was set up as a memorial of the silver jubilee of Irinjalakuda Diocese and the consecration of its first Bishop Mar James Pazhayattil.
-There is special prayers and novena happening in every Saturday at this Grotto.
-Many people who comes to Divine Retreat Centre visits the Grotto in this church.
-Hundreds of devotees come here daily to pray here.